ceremcem/ractive-i18n/README.md

-# ractive-translation
+# Ractive Translation
-HOWTO to describe proper translation approach in Ractive
+This HOWTO describes the proper translation approach in Ractive.

 ## Requirements